WICG/performance-memory/explainer.md

 origin to determine whether other-origin loads any subframes from the original origin.

+## Security

+In addition to side-channel attacks like Spectre, various attacks (such as those looking to exploit a use-after-free) often benefit from inducing a GC sweep or knowing when a GC sweep is going to happen.
+As such, this proposal intentionally avoids exposing any GC timing information.

 # <a name="appendix-a"></a>Appendix A - Terminology

 Each platform exposes a different memory model.
 This section describes a